 Our uniformed maintenance crews are courteous, well-trained and efficient.
 The Green Edens maintenance division’s mission is to keep our clients' gardens healthy and beautiful, monitoring grounds proactively to address potential problems such as insect and disease diagnosis, and weeding and pruning needs.

 To keep your garden thriving and protect your investment, we recommend our bi-weekly care service once the garden is planted.
 We’ll weed, feed, prune, deadhead, divide and transplant, keeping it healthy and looking good.
 We can even providing watering services when you are out of town.

 Your maintenance manager can meet you on site to determine a program for your property.
-Our standard maintenance contract is here.
+Our standard maintenance contract can be downloaded as a PDF here.

 Pruning of Specimen Trees & Shrubs

 We provide tree and shrub pruning in a natural style to improve the form and provide restorative pruning.
 We prune to remove dead branches, open up shrubs to allow light inside to enable new growth and remove branches that rub together, which attract insects and disease.
 We also apply compost and mulch on a yearly basis.
 This ensures the health of your trees and shrubs.

 The most important step in keeping weeds at bay is to improve the soil with compost and mulch.
 Weeds are minimal to non-existent in healthy soil.
 Our crew is highly educated as to what is a weed and what is not.
 We hand remove weeds in order to keep the root system of the weeds form out-competing with the root system of your perennials and to ensure that they do not come back.
 We also apply organic weed control, which is safe for your family and your pets, to patios and pavement to keep these areas weed free all year.